kollektivminds/kollektivminds.github.io/src/posts/test-post.md

 Title: Test Post
 Description: This is a test post for the blog.
 Date: 2020-02-20
-tags:
-    - test
-    - post
+categories: ["test", "blog", "post"]
 layout: post
 ---
-Testing the post
+Testing the post!